mrdoob/three.js/threejs/lessons/threejs-shadows.md

 We can adjust the size of that box by adjusting the light's shadow camera.

 Let's add some GUI setting to adjust the light's shadow camera box.
-Since a `DirectionalLight` represents light all going in a parallel direction the `DirectionalLight` uses an `OrthographicCamera` for its shadow camera.
+Since a `DirectionalLight` represents light all going in a parallel direction, the `DirectionalLight` uses an `OrthographicCamera` for its shadow camera.
-We went over how an `OrthographicCamera` works in [the previous article about cameras.](threejs-cameras.html).
+We went over how an `OrthographicCamera` works in [the previous article about cameras](threejs-cameras.html).

 Recall an `OrthographicCamera` defines its box or *view frustum* by its `left`, `right`, `top`, `bottom`, `near`, `far`,